Organisation of Bulgarian Scouts: Rebirth

 Scouting resumed in 1989 when the Berlin Wall was taken down, but it did not meet WOSM requirements for membership until 1995.
 The negative legacy of the Communist youth organizations contributed to slow growth of the Scouting movement, as it left the Scouts ill-equipped and without experienced leadership or established programs.

 The Organisation of Bulgarian Scouts was accepted into the World Organization of the Scout Movement on January 17, 1999 as its 151st member and given an official welcome to WOSM at the World Scout Conference in South Africa on July 25, 1999.

-There are 57 Scout groups spread through Bulgaria, including in 20 of the largest cities and towns, with a membership of approximately 2,000.
-Sea Scouts are present in the city of Silistra, located on the Danube River, and on the Black Sea.
+In 2011 there were 57 Scout groups spread through Bulgaria, including in 20 of the largest cities and towns, with a membership of approximately 2,000.
+Sea Scouts were present in the city of Silistra, located on the Danube River, and on the Black Sea.

+In 2025 there are 19 scout groups in 12 Bulgarian cities and towns, with membership of 373.

 The organization is volunteer-run.
 The Organisation of Bulgarian Scouts is open to both males and females.
 Bulgarian Scouts are well-publicized in their country and active in community development, including participating in projects related to reforestation and the Bulgarian Red Cross.
 They have an annual national Jamboree.

 The Bulgarian noun for a single Scout is Скаут.